DJ-CHB/MiOC-Official/Readme.md

 The official implementattion of the paper "One-Class SVM-guided Negative Mixing for Enhanced Contrastive Learning".
-The paper is availabe at [Arxiv]().
+The paper is availabe at [OpenReview](https://openreview.net/forum?id=XCUzATsVdU#discussion).

-* This repository is based on [MoCo Official Implementation](https://github.com/facebookresearch/moco) , with modifications.
+* This repository is based on [MoCo Official Implementation](https://github.com/facebookresearch/moco)
 ## Requirements

 ```